Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Fargo serve the city's growing technology, healthcare, and manufacturing sectors.
-The market is centrally located to support local enterprises and educational institutions like North Dakota State University.
+Proximity To Key Business Districts Data centers in Fargo serve the city's growing technology, healthcare, and logistics sectors.
+Their location provides low-latency connectivity for local enterprises and institutions that form the backbone of the regional economy.

 Natural Disaster Risk

-Fargo has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 71.78 out of 100 as of September 2025.
-The location avoids the high-impact threats like hurricanes, earthquakes, and major coastal flooding that affect other US data center markets.
+Fargo has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 71.78 as of September 2025.
+The location is free from seismic, hurricane, and coastal flooding threats, with primary risks being atmospheric and weather-related.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business